 Make sure you get an estimate in writing before committing to having your procedure done!

 The bottom line is, a dental implant is not an inexpensive procedure.
 As you explore your options, perhaps the single most important thing is to find a trusted dentist who is willing to have an open dialogue with you.
+Ask a lot of questions to make sure you feel comfortable with what you are committing to!

 Dr. Mark Burhenne